GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 <h3 id="CLA">Contributor License Agreement</h3>

-By contributing to this project you agree to a "Contributor License Agreement".
-This licenses consists of the following:
+By contributing to this project, you agree to a "Contributor License Agreement".
+This license consists of the following:

 1. Granting irrevocable and perpetual rights to the Project Owner, Foundation, or Entity to make and distribute copies of your contributions to this project.
 2. Granting irrevocable and perpetual rights to the Project Owner, Foundation, or Entity to create and distribute collective works and derivative works of any contribution to this project.